peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

         System.IComparable,
         System.IEquatable

 Represents an arbitrary-precision rational number.
 This class can't be inherited.
-(The "E" stands for "extended", meaning that instances of this class can be values other than numbers proper, such as infinity and not-a-number.)<b>Thread safety:</b>Instances of this class are immutable, so they are inherently safe for se by multiple threads.
-Multiple instances of this object with the same roperties are interchangeable, so they should not be compared using the ==" operator (which might only check if each side of the operator is he same instance).
+(The "E" stands for "extended", meaning that instances of this class can be values other than numbers proper, such as infinity and not-a-number.)<b>Thread safety:</b> Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which might only check if each side of the operator is the same instance).

 ### Member Summary
 * <code>[Abs()](#Abs)</code> - Returns the absolute value of this rational number, that is, a number with the same value as this one but as a nonnegative number.